The Equity & Access Office provides the following resources for lawyers and law students in Nova Scotia:

-The Equity & Access Officer provides in-person training in cultural competence to a wide variety of audiences, including articled clerks in the Skills Course, law students at the Schulich School of Law at Dalhousie University, law firms, conferences, and Nova Scotia Barristers’ Society staff.
+The Equity & Access Office provides in-person training in cultural competence (or referrals to appropriate facilitators) to a wide variety of audiences, including articled clerks in the Skills Course, law students at the Schulich School of Law at Dalhousie University, law firms, conferences, and Nova Scotia Barristers’ Society staff.
 Training can range from a basic introduction to cultural competence concepts to sessions working with particular communities (Aboriginal, LGBTTI or Arab communities, for example), or specific legal issues relating to particular communities (matrimonial property on reserve, for example).

 The Equity & Access Office is also producing a series of short videos on a wide range of cultural competence issues.
 The series is accessible through the resource portal and the Society’s YouTube channel, and covers both key concepts and advice for working with specific populations.
 This collection is growing and should not be considered exhaustive.
 If you are interested in contributing to this series, please contact the Equity & Access Officer.

-Contact the Equity & Access Officer for information about cultural competence training.
+Contact the Equity & Access Office for information about cultural competence training.

-Consultation and guidance from the Equity & Access Officer
+Consultation and guidance from the Equity & Access Office

-The Society encourages members of the legal profession to contact the Equity & Access Officer with any questions or concerns they may have related to equity, diversity and cultural competence.
+The Society encourages members of the legal profession to contact the Equity & Access Office with any questions or concerns they may have related to equity, diversity and cultural competence.